 Daniel J. Boorstin

-The documentary series called "Wild Wild Country" is a true story about Osho.
+The documentary series called "Wild Wild Country" is a true story about the influential spiritual guru from the 1980s named Osho.
 It illuminates what can happen when a well intending but overly powerful Hierophant Archetype becomes the dominant authority of a group of followers.
-The shadow elements of the High Priest are ultimately what caused the demise of the Osho and his commune.
+The shadow elements of the High Priest are ultimately what caused the demise of Osho and his cult.